duoduoffff/open-genshin/README.md

 ## Contribute!

-Because I haven't played the game and of course don't know much about it, I tried the iFlyTek's
+Because I haven't played the game and of course don't know much about it, I tried the iFlyTek's Neural Network Service to automatically recognize the voice contents, and of course there are super many mistakes.

 To add to this file: